 When all three components are complete, download the NSW Australian Scout Medallion Nomination of Achievement form, complete the details and forward the Achievement form as directed.
 If you are a Pioneer Group, please use the NSW Pioneer Group – Australian Scout Medallion Nomination of Achievement form.

 In NSW this Award Process is managed within each Region by the Troop Council.

 Upon completion on your ASM, your badge will be forwarded to your Regional Commissioner Scouts who will organise an appropriate time and place with yourself and your Troop Council for a presentation.
 Your Medallion and Certificate will be presented at a State Presentation normally by the Chief Commissioner.
 These presentations generally happen in March and August each year.

 Where will my Australian Scout Medallion be presented?

 Because it is such a special award, your Australian Scout Medallion Badge will usually be presented to you by your Regional Commissioner, Scouts at a place of significance to you.
 The Presentation will be coordinated between you and your Regional Commissioner, Scouts.

 As this is a most special occasion, you can invite almost anyone you wish – discuss this with your Scout Leader – who will be planning the celebration side of your presentation.

-When will I get my Australian Scout Medallion Certificate?
+When will I get my Australian Scout Medallion and Certificate?

-Your Certificate will be presented to you by the Chief Commissioner of NSW at a special ceremony usually held in March and August each year.
-You will receive an invitation to this event along with an invitation to bring four guests to share this special time.
+Your Medallion and Certificate will be presented to you by the Chief Commissioner of NSW at a special ceremony usually held in March and August each year.
+You will receive an invitation to this event along with an invitation to bring along some guests to share this special time.